rmr327/cicd_python_template/README.md

 ***Summary***

 This is a Python GitHub automation template designed to help streamline your GitHub workflow and automate common tasks for your future Python projects.
+Once you start your own project based on this template, you can simply create a codespace container and start coding.
+This template will therefore allow seamless sharing and trasferring of code between teammates and evnironments (dev, prod).

 **Getting Started**